BrunaRihl/cosmo-compatibility/README.md

 # CosmoCompatibility

-The Cosmic Compatibility test is a Python application that consists of a 10-question multiple-choice test, providing a personalized testing experience based on astrological signs.
+The CosmoCompatibility test is a Python application that consists of a 10-question multiple-choice test, providing a personalized testing experience based on astrological signs.
 The program was designed to offer users a journey of knowledge and entertainment, allowing exploration of the distinctive characteristics associated with the zodiac signs.

 ![CosmoCompatibility shown on a range of devices](/assets/docs/mockup.png/)

 ## Demo
-The live demo is available [here]()!
+The live demo is available [here](https://cosmo-compatibility-e109d3109566.herokuapp.com/)!

 ## Contents